doomedcat17/scpier/README.md

 ### Maven
 Package is hosted on [GitHub Packages](https://docs.github.com/en/packages/learn-github-packages/introduction-to-github-packages).
-If you want to install package, you need to authorize yourself by access token.
+If you want to install a package, you need to authorize yourself by access token.
 More info [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry)

 If you don't want to mess with Github Packages, you are free to build from the source.
 Make sure you have [git](https://git-scm.com/) installed on your machine:
 ```